bowman2001/perplexdoc/content/blog/accessibility-of-fluid-typography/index.md

 tags:
 ---

-Some doubts are circulating about the accessibility of view-port-based typography --- a.k.a. fluid typography.
-But combined with a responsive fluid layout, web-pages are especially user-friendly and accessible.
+Some doubts are circulating about the accessibility of view-port-based typography — a.k.a. fluid typography.
+But to the contrary do websites with a responsive fluid layout behave especially user-friendly and accessible.
 This site is an example.
 {.p-first} <!--more-->

-View-port-sized fonts alone would actually pose a problem and that’s why developers usually avoid them.
+View-port-sized fonts alone actually pose a problem.
 When a user changes the zoom-factor of his browser, they are not affected at all, because they solely depend on the width of the browser window.
+That’s the reason, why web developers usually avoid them.

-But when the design is responsive, fluid sizes need to be, too.
-Breakpoints depending on the ‘em’-unit will react to the zoom setting of the browser as expected and change fluid sizes.
+But when the design is responsive, fluid sizes can and should be too.
+Breakpoints depending on the ‘em’-unit will react to the zoom setting of the browser as expected and allow to change fluid sizes.

-A fluid layout won’t react until a breakpoint is reached, but the moment it is, the layout changes to a larger or smaller version in our favor.
-And not only the fonts but all elements change, because they depend on ‘rem’ or ‘em’ units.
-We may have to change the zoom setting by a larger step, to make it happen --- that’s all.
+A fluid layout won’t react to zoom changes until a breakpoint is reached, but the moment it is, the layout changes to a larger or smaller version in our favor.
+And not only the fonts but the size of all elements will change, when they are based on  ‘rem’ or ‘em’ units.
+We may have to change the zoom setting by a larger step, to make a layout change happen --- but that’s all.

-Just try with {#Ctrl} + {#+} and {#Ctrl} + {#-} or the zoom setting of your browser!
-You may be surprised how well this layout meets accessibility demands.
+Give it a try with {#Ctrl} + {#+} and {#Ctrl} + {#-} or the zoom setting of your browser.
+You may be surprised how well this kind of layout meets accessibility demands.